 It is much easier to start well, but it is a lot harder to finish well.
 It does not take a great deal of discipline to be enthusiastic about the commencement of something, but it takes a real commitment to see it through.
 Halfway is always the most critical time of any project or at any point in a person’s life.
 The halfway point is often a dangerous place for any project, any building program, any major undertaking because it is often the point where discouragement sets in.
 Many people feel this way at the midpoint of their lives.
 That is why they often experience the phenomenon we call “a midlife crisis.”

 We can easily become mired in hurt, rejection, pain and anger.
 Or we succumb to the pressure of juggling the responsibilities of a family, a home, a job and our church involvement.
 Day-to-day irritations drain us mentally and sap our spiritual strength.
-There is a saying that the bow that is always bent would certainly break.
+Charles Spurgeon, the great preacher of yesteryears used to say that the bow that is always bent would certainly break.

 Even Elijah the great man of God at one point of his ministry became so restless spiritually and physically.
 And more than anything else, God knew that Elijah needed rest during his time of restlessness, so God provided food and rest to Elijah before setting him back on the journey of ministry.
 It was only after rest that Elijah was ready to resume ministry and God was ready to talk to him.